 Sex Education season 4 cast

-While the Sex Education season 4 cast hasn't been confirmed yet, we're expecting all the major players to return.
+Netflix confirmed the Sex Education season 4.
 That list is led by Asa Butterfield as Otis Milburn and Gillian Anderson as his mother, Dr. Jean F. Milburn.

 - Emma Mackey as Maeve Wiley